stchristian/mealteam/README.md

 # MEAL Team
-Website of the local airsoft club, using SASS, Bootstrap v3 and JavaScript
+Website of the local airsoft club, using SASS, Bootstrap v3, JavaScript, PHP and MySQL